openvinotoolkit/model_server/docs/monitoring.md

 > **NOTE**: currently, Metrics feature is released as a preview feature.

-Internal metrics would remove dependencies on the 3rd part components and allow tracking performance without extra communication hop.
-It could also expose metrics which are not related to the traffic. (for example number of Idle execution streams, which models were used, model load time etc, which device was used)
+Internal metrics remove dependencies on the 3rd party components and allow tracking performance without extra communication hop.

+It also exposes metrics which are not related to the traffic.

+For example number of Idle execution streams, which models were used, model load time etc, which device was used.

 There are four types of metrics: